German Future Tense: Mastering Future Intent and Future Perfect

 Er wird zwei hundert Kuchen gebacken haben, nach diesem Kuchen backt.

 Quite a mouthful!
-It’s a lot to consider on its own, but by breaking down each step, we can come up with an accurate translation in Future Tense II.
+It’s a lot to consider on its own, but by breaking down each step, we can come up with an accurate translation in Future perfect.

 Ready to give it a try?
 Practice these steps yourself with the example sentences below: